 In the past, RAID arrays have been largely controlled by a RAID controller expansion card.
 Today, many modern motherboards include built-in support for some types of storage arrays.
 The questions are, what is a RAID controller, exactly, and when do I need a RAID controller?

-RAID stands for Redundant Array of Independent Disks (originally Inexpensive Disks), and allows you to use 2 or more drives to create an array, which is recognized as a single storage location by your computer.
-The primary advantages of a RAID array are data security, thanks to the storing of duplicate copies of your data on multiple drives (known as mirroring).
+RAID, or Redundant Array of Independent Disks, allows you to use 2 or more drives to create an array, which is recognized as a single storage location by your computer.
+One of the primary advantages of a RAID array is data security, thanks to the storing of duplicate copies of your data on multiple drives (known as mirroring).

-What are the Most Commonly Used RAID Modes?
+What are the most commonly used RAID modes?

-Many of our industrial and embedded clients utilize RAID arrays in their projects in order to protect important data and enhance the operational speed of equipment that depends on information being read from and written to hard disks.
-While there are many forms of RAID involving differing numbers of disks and various combinations of features, the vast majority of the questions we receive involve the three simplest modes.
+Many of our industrial and embedded customers utilize RAID arrays in their projects in order to protect important data and enhance the operational speed of equipment that depends on information being read from and written to hard disks.
+While there are many forms of RAID involving differing numbers of disks and various combinations of features, the vast majority of the questions we receive involve the three simplest modes: